michaelpatrickpurcell/permutations/README.md

 | -------- | --: | --: | --: | --: | --: | --: | --: | --: | --: |
 | Score    |  6  | 10  | 15  | 21  | 28  | 36  | 45  | 55  | 66  |

 Notice that these are triangular numbers.
-That is, if your maxcount for a given round is $m$, then your for that round is $m(m+1)/2$.
-Alternatively, you can think of scoring points for each card of your maxcount colour.
-In this case, you score for $i$ points for the $ith$ card in your maxcount colour.
+That is, if your maxcount for a given round is $m$, then your score for that round is $m(m+1)/2$.